gaultier/blog/wait_process_timeout.md

 I often look at complex code and think: what are the chances that this is correct?
 What are the chances that I missed something?
 Is there a way to make it simplistic that it is obviously correct?
 And how can I limit the blast of a bug I wrote?
 Will I understand this code in 3 months?
 When dealing with signals, I was constantly finding weird corner cases and timing issues leading to data races.

 And to be fair to the OS developers that have to implement them: I do not think they did a bad job!
 I am sure it's super hard to implement!
 It's just that the whole concept and the available APIs are very easy to misuse.
-It's a good illustration of how a good API, the right abstraction, can enable great programs, and a poor API, the wrong abstraction, can create bugs in many programs for decades.
+It's a good illustration of how a good API, the right abstraction, can enable great programs, and a poor API, the wrong abstraction, can be the root cause of various bugs in many programs for decades.

 And OS developers have noticed and are working on new, better abstractions!